telekom/sysrepo-augeas/README.md

 Note that by default, these steps will **fully install** the whole suite.
 That means generating YANG modules for all the supported Augeas lenses, installing these modules into `sysrepo` with their current content read from the system and put into the *startup* datastore, and finally installing `srds_augeas` custom DS plugin into `sysrepo`.
 All this can be customized by compile-time variables mentioned in the following section.

+Also, all the supported lenses pass basic tests but they **have not been used much in practice** yet.
+So, bear this in mind when configuring core system daemons.

 ### Useful CMake Augyang Options

 Set the list of supported Augeas lenses to generate/install: